codewithzac/Arris-CM8200-to-InfluxDB/README.md

 sudo docker build -t arris_stats
 ```

 Run the image.
-Default settings should work fine, but can be overridden with environment variables:
+Default settings assume Influx DB is on the same machine, but this can be overridden with environment variables:

 ```bash
 sudo docker run --detach arris_stats:latest
 ```

-## Environment Variables
+### Environment Variables

 | Variable | Notes | Default |
 | --- | --- | --- |